Phleger Estate: History

 The area Redwoods were an important source of lumber exports.
 According to Mexican government records of 1841, 100,000 board feet of wood were ready at the embarcadero near Mission Santa Clara for export to the Hawaiian Islands, presumably the source of this timber was Coppinger's Rancho.
 The wooded area was a refuge for American, English, Scots and Irish expatriates who cut timber and distilled alcohol for sale.
-However, the California Gold Rush, beginning in 1848 catalyzed logging operations to support the explosive growth of the city of San Francisco.
+The California Gold Rush, beginning in 1848 catalyzed logging operations to support the explosive growth of the city of San Francisco.
 By the 1860s most of the logger's mills had moved west over the Skyline, having depleted the eastern slope of trees.

 Willard Whipple was one of many area lumbermen who dragged logs to the port at Redwood City.
 His Whipple's Mill Road has come to be known as Whipple Avenue.
 He was a Union sympathizer in the Civil War and named the creek on which his mills operated West Union Creek.
-Whipple built his steam-powered Upper Mill in late 1852 at the site of today’s Phleger House (now occupied by Gordon and Betty Moore) on the Phleger Estate.
+Whipple built his steam-powered Upper Mill in late 1852 at the site of today's Phleger House (now occupied by Gordon and Betty Moore) on the Phleger Estate.

 About 1908, William Bourn completely acquired the Spring Valley Water Company, which closed its lands (which included the Phleger Estate, Bourn's estate "Filoli" and today's Crystal Springs Reservoirs) to agriculture, logging and vineyards.
 The two Crystal Springs lakes and San Andreas Lake used to be known as Spring Valley Lakes for the Spring Valley Water Company which took its name with it from its original location at the Spring Valley was between Mason and Taylor Streets, and Washington and Broadway Streets in San Francisco, where the water company started.
 When the company went south for more water, the Spring Valley name was carried south too.
 In 1915, Bourn hired Willis Polk to build Filoli, and moved in in 1917.